cschreib/kmos-scripts/README.md

 8) Now, in the first frame, draw a circular region centered on the helper target and copy this region into the other frames.
 If the exposures are correctly aligned with one another, the circular region should fall exactly on top of your helper target in all exposures (within one pixel or less).
 If this is the case, there is nothing to do and you can go to the next OB.

 9) Else, you need to find the correct shifts.
 This is rather simple: first go to the first frame, double-click the circular region and note down its physical center coordinates (i.e., change `fk5` into `Physical`), I'll call them `x0` and `y0`.
 Then, for each of the other exposures, move the circular region to match the actual centroid of your helper target, and look at the resulting physical coordinates `xi` and `yi`.
-The shift is obtained simply by computing `xi - x0` and `y0 - yi` (sic).
+The shift is obtained simply by computing `xi - x0` and `y0 - yi` (yes, this is a convention of the pipeline).
 Use these values to replace the corresponding line in the `shift.txt` file.

 10) Now do the procedure of step (4) above and compare the image of your helper target after and before applying the custom shifts.
 If you did well, the peak flux of the helper target should have increased, since its profile is less blurred by the position uncertainty.
-If this is not the case, then you may have computed the wrong shifts, or used the wrong order for the exposures.
+If this is not the case, then you may have computed the wrong shifts, or used the wrong order for the exposures, or maybe the shift corrections were too small to have any measurable impact.

 11) Once you have applied this procedure for all the OBs, there should be a `shifts.txt` file in each of the `helpers` subdirectory, even if you kept the original shifts proposed by the pipeline.
-Now that each exposures have a correct relative astrometry within their OB, we need to check the relative astrometry between the different OBs.
+Now that each exposures have a correct relative astrometry within a given OB, we need to check the relative astrometry between the different OBs themselves.
 To do so, navigate back to the working directory and open all the combined images of your helper target in all OBs at once (don't forget to edit the `xxx`):
 ```bash
 ds9 $(find | cat | sort | grep "helpers/combine_sci_reconstructed_xxx_img_cont.fits")
 ```